Afghan Refugees and Asylum Arrivals

 If you are looking for ways to support Afghans at this crisis time:

-b) Settlement Scheme (similar to the previous Syrian Resettlement Scheme) will settle people who are currently in refugee camps in countries around Afghanistan, but details tbc as some people already here may be registered with this scheme.
-5k per year.
+c) Resettlement: The Afghan Citizens’ Resettlement Scheme (ACRS): (similar to the previous Syrian Resettlement Scheme) will settle people including some of the other evacuees, plus those who are currently in refugee camps in countries around Afghanistan, but details tbc as some people already here may be registered with this scheme.
+(Qn?
+Is the goal still 5k per year?
+As Other evacuees already in the UK will now be joining this scheme will this change the numbers allowed to enter in the first year?)
+See ‘RAHandbook’ link below

-If you need goods or want to donate items (clothes, bedding, children’s items etc.), we regret but REAP cannot handle donations of goods but in West London the following organisations have systems set up to collect, store and distribute goods.
+If you need goods or want to donate items (clothes, bedding, children’s items etc.), we regret but REAP cannot handle donations of goods.
+In West London the following organisations have systems set up to collect, store and distribute goods.
 Please contact them first.

 Salvation Army in individual boroughs (‘Shop’ in UB3, Coldharbour Lane)